senzodev/dynamodb-type-marshall/README.md

 To develop this library, simply clone this repo locally, and run `npm install`.

 It has the following npm scripts, which can be run using `npm run <script name>`.

 `lint` - Run ES lint on the source
-`package` - Run the package scripts, creating the package folders and creating the library versions `publish` - Publish the package versions to npm, will require credentials, typically run by the CI `test` - Run the test suite on the source code in `src` `test:watch` - Watch the source code for changes and run the relevant tests again `test:cjs` - Run the test suite on the transpiled CommonJS code transpiled in `packages/cjs/`, just to make sure no errors introduced during transpilation.
+`package` - Run both sets of package scripts, creating the package folders and creating the library versions `package:esm` - Run the ES Module package scripts, creating the package folders and creating the library versions `package:cjs` - Run the CommonJS package scripts, creating the package folders and creating the library versions `publish` - Publish the package versions to npm, will require credentials, typically run by the CI `test` - Run the test suite on the source code in `src` `test:watch` - Watch the source code for changes and run the relevant tests again `test:cjs` - Run the test suite on the transpiled CommonJS code transpiled in `packages/cjs/`, just to make sure no errors introduced during transpilation.